 Assessment for Learning, with an emphasis on investigation, cross curricular mathematics, reasoning, problem solving and the development of mathematical thinking combined with a rigorous approach to the development of teacher subject knowledge are therefore essential components of Barden Primary’s approach to this subject.

 At Barden Primary School we follow The White Rose Scheme, which is a progressive scheme to plan our maths blocks.
 The block are designed to be cohesive and allow for application of learning and skills accross the curriculum.
+Children will use White Rose workbooks in class along with concrete apparatus to support their learning.
 We have provided a termly overview underneath to see how the year has been mapped out.
 Maths is taught everyday and is one of our core subjects.

 We aim to provide the pupils with a mathematics curriculum and high quality teaching to produce individuals who are numerate, creative, independent, inquisitive, enquiring and confident.
 We also aim to provide a stimulating environment and adequate resources so that pupils can develop their mathematical skills to the full.

 The national curriculum for mathematics at Barden Primary School aims to ensure that all pupils:

 At Barden we believe that reasoning is an integral part of the Mathematical Curriculum.
 Each Maths lesson aims to include at least one of the following reasoning strategies.